b3n3d3tt4/basics/README.md

-Basic Physics Analysis library
+# Basic Physics Analysis library

+## 📝 Short description:
-SHORT DESCRIPTION: little python library for the data analysis of simple university experiments.
+little python library for the data analysis of simple university experiments (mainly electronics and gamma spectroscopy experiments)

+## 👩‍🔬 Author
+Benedetta Rasera
+benedetta.rasera@studenti.unipd.it, raserab3nedetta@gmail.com
+Developed as part of the Master's Degree in Physics at the University of Padua If you need any clarification or want to make some notes about possibile errors present in the library please write me an email with "BASICFUNC LIBRARY - GitHub" as object

-## ⚠️WARNING:
+## ⚠️ WARNING:
 So far some comments are still in Italian, sooner or later I will translate them to English

 ## ✅ Included functions